Skip to main content

 Bordeaux

 Bordeaux, the Nouvelle-Aquitaine metropolis, has experienced exceptional residential attractiveness since 2015, resulting in an influx of young families and a marked increase in demand for paediatric speech therapy.
 Bordeaux practices face a structural shortage of speech therapists.
-Cabdivin optimises clinical productivity by 30-40% through automation of recurring administrative tasks.
+Cabdivin lightens recurring administrative load through automation, freeing time practitioners can reallocate to clinical care.
 The CRA Nouvelle-Aquitaine (Autism Resource Centre), headquartered in Bordeaux, is the regional reference centre for ASD diagnosis and support, referring hundreds of families annually to local speech therapists.
 Cabdivin offers specific assessment templates (ADOS-2, CARS) and AAC pictograms (PECS, Makaton) directly integrated into the patient record, aligned with CRA-recommended protocols.

 Pays de la Loire